Joshua Della Vedova

 From Paper 1.
 Bots achieve coin-flip forecasting accuracy (49.9%) yet earn positive returns via execution; active retail achieves 51.3% accuracy but loses money due to poor execution.

-Joshua Della Vedova, Assistant Professor of Finance, University of San Diego.
+Joshua Della Vedova, Associate Professor of Finance, University of San Diego.
 Source: Della Vedova (2026), 'Who Profits from Prediction Markets?
 Execution, not Information.'

 In the news